|

 I Can't Get You Off My Mind

 Above: Photo of The Four Kings Of Jive from the 1940's.
-Baggie is third from left.
+Baggie is on the left (with guitar).

 Above: Photo of The Five Kings from the 1940's.
-Baggie is in the front middle.
+Baggie is on the far right.

 1. One Of Those Dreams That Fell Thru - Four Kings And A Queen - Comet 1304A - 1945